tcarland/gktrace/README.md

 gktrace
 ========

-A Traceroute tool providing continuous per-hop, loss, latency, and jitter statistics per RFC3393
+A Traceroute implementation providing continuous per-hop, loss, latency, and jitter statistics per RFC3393

 It makes use of the network library tcanetpp and started out as an example of